coreos/docs/running-coreos/cloud-providers/interoute/index.md

 $ cd ~/.ssh && ssh-keygen -t rsa -f id_rsa_coreos          #(for Linux) cd C:/ && ssh-keygen -t rsa -f id_rsa_coreos 		   #(for Windows)
 ```
-The next step is to 'register' your keypair, which means storing your public key in VDC, so that VMs can boot with that information:
+The next step is to 'register' your keypair, which means storing your public key in VDC, so that VMs can boot up with that information:

 ```cloudmonkey